- The Product-Led Geek

 9. Results

-After running your experiment, document the outcome:
+After running your experiment, document the outcome in these key sections:

-What are the next steps?
+What are the limitations of this experiment?

 Why it's important: Thorough documentation of results is crucial because it: